ttungl/HeteroArchGen4M2S/README.md

 	* Network Latency (cycles): 23.6969

 6. To get the dynamic power from McPAT.
+(Note, this section is finalizing.
+Available soon.)

 	* Make sure you are in `multi2sim-5.0` directory.